-Earlier this month, the Trinity student organization "Kid Companions" held their final event for the 2018 summer term at the St. Benedict Children’s Home and Orphanage.
-The end of the term is a transitional period at Trinity, as fifth term students head to clinical clerkships in Baltimore right as a new group of students begin at the school.
+Earlier this month, the Trinity student organization “Kid Companions” held its final event for the 2018 summer term at the St. Benedict Children’s Home and Orphanage.
+The end of the term is a transitional period at Trinity, as fifth-term students head to clinical clerkships in Baltimore right as a new group of students begins at the school.
 To ease the transition, both current and newly elected executive boards of the Kid Companions traveled together to the St. Benedict Children’s Home in Georgetown.
 We sat down with members Andrea Bodale, Clara Bil, and president Sam Brosman.

-What benefits have you gained as members of Kid Companions?
+What benefits have you gained as a member of Kid Companions?

 Andrea: My time has made me realize that when I interact with patients I want to get to know them on a personal level and want to build that better relationship to get the best one–on–one interaction.
 It’s good for gathering patient history, but it really just shows them quickly that I care.

 Clara: I think my time will definitely help me grow in terms of interactions with kids, which can be challenging itself and will take patience.